Felony Charges and Misdemeanors

 Complex Florida Guideline System

-Florida state court sentences also are controlled by the Florida guideline system, or punishment code.
+Florida state court sentences are controlled by the Florida guideline system, or Criminal Punishment Code.
 The Florida guideline system is complicated.
-For someone that is not experienced with the guideline system, it is very important to work with an experienced lawyer who is familiar with the guidelines.
-There are many nuances that can affect sentencing.
+For someone that is not experienced with the guideline system, it is very important to work with an experienced lawyer who is familiar with the guidelines, as there are many factors that can affect sentencing.

 Possible Impacts of Felony Charges

-Felony charges implicate an individual’s right to vote, own a handgun, and drive a vehicle.
+Felony charges affect an individual’s right to vote, ability to own a handgun, and in some cases, ability to drive a vehicle.
 Most felony offenses can have vast overreaching consequences to someone’s livelihood, their immigration status, and even their driving privileges.

 Our Felony Experience

-I have represented clients on hundreds of different types of felonies.
-If you refer to my cases section it will show you some of the cases that I have handled.
+The attorneys in our office have represented clients on hundreds of different types of felonies.
+If you refer to our cases section it shows the vast range of felony cases that our office has successfully represented clients on.

-My office has the skill and knowledge to guide you through the potential pitfalls of the criminal case which can affect not only your liberty, but your driver’s license, your reputation, and your criminal record.
+Our office has the skills and knowledge to guide you through the potential pitfalls of your felony case, which can affect not only your liberty, but your driver’s license, your reputation, and your criminal record.

 Misdemeanors

-Misdemeanor offenses are punishable by jail time.
+Misdemeanor offenses are punishable by up to a year in the county jail.
 Many misdemeanor offenses endanger an individual’s driver’s license.
-Not only traffic offenses, but other offenses such as possession of marijuana and solicitation of prostitution can result in a driver’s license suspension.
+Not only traffic offenses, but other offenses, such as Possession of Marijuana and Solicitation of Prostitution, can result in a driver’s license suspension.
 Many offenses involving alcohol can result in a driver’s license suspension, particularly DUI offenses and cases in which someone under the age of 21 is operating a vehicle after consuming alcohol.